Create an ERC20 Token in less than a minute

 Token Recover: it allows the contract owner to recover any ERC20 token sent into the contract for error.
 Discover more.

 Tokens won’t be transferable until you call the enableTransfer function.
-Only people (or smart contracts) with Operator role will be able to transfer tokens.
-You can also add or remove the Operator role to addresses or decide to enable transfer during deploy.
+Only people (or smart contracts) with OPERATOR role will be able to transfer tokens.
+You can also add or remove the OPERATOR role to addresses or decide to enable transfer during deploy.

 How it works